 In Ghana, Land is mainly owned through ethno-tribal and family ties, with chiefs, kings and queen mothers acting as trustees and deciding on behalf and in trust for a group/family.
-Generally, there are two types of land in Ghana: Customary Land and Public Land.
+Generally, there are two types of lands in Ghana: Customary Land and Public Land.
 However, you may also come across some individual lands but are not common.

-Customary Land is made of 80% of land in Ghana and is sub divided into Stool land and Family land.
+Customary Land is made of 80% of lands in Ghana and is sub divided into Stool land and Family land.
 This type of land has the occupant of the stool or the head of the family making decisions for and in trust of the group/family.
 The consent of the occupant of the stool or the family head, who act in concert with elders or members of the family is required before purchasing this type of land.
 Hence, anyone interested in purchasing this type of land must be wary of the fact and act accordingly.

-Public land on the other hand represents 20% of land in Ghana, and can be sub –divided into state land and vested land.
-State land is primarily for the state, which is soften used to undertake developmental projects that will benefit the entire nation, the government has absolute control over it.
+Public land on the other hand represents 20% of lands in Ghana, and can be sub –divided into state land and vested land.
+State land is primarily for the state, which is often used to undertake developmental projects that will benefit the entire nation, the government has absolute control over it.
 Vested land is land which originally belonged to the community or a group and was later declared as vested to the state, where the state has been vested with the right and authority to decide for and in trust on behalf of the community.
 However, the process of acquiring either of them needs concurrence from the regional lands commission.

 In recent times, the huge housing deficit in Ghana has compelled many Ghanaians to acquire land to build their own houses and save them from high cost of renting in the major city.
 Land owners have taken advantage of this to sell a parcel of land to multiple buyers and creating land litigation problems in Ghana.

 How would you know the interest in the title you are acquiring is genuine?
-How would you know the land you are purchasing is a litigation free land?
+How would you know the land you are purchasing is a litigation-free land?
 What must you do to avoid buying the wrong land?
 What are the processes you need to go through to get you out of this tussle?